ivanshyu/btc-idx-service/README.md

 ## Graceful Shutdown

-Once the indexer is running, you can press `Ctrl+C` or through the CLI `terminate` command to terminate the indexer gracefully, and then the aggregator will be notified and drain all the events in the channel.
+Once the indexer is running, you can send `SIGTERM` | `SIGINT` signal or through the CLI `terminate` command to terminate the indexer gracefully, and then the aggregator will be notified and drain all the events in the channel.

 - Note: For this project, I didn't implement the recovery behavior for the aggregator because it is stateless(simplify the design), so once aggregator is killed forcefully without processing all the events, the remaining events will be lost without aggregation.